aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

         "time":"10/Feb/2021:13:40:43 +0000",
         "timeEpoch":1612964443723
       },
-      "body":"{\"user\":\"xyz\",\"product_id\":\"123456789\"}",
+      "body":"{\"user\":\"xyz\",\"productId\":\"123456789\"}",
       "isBase64Encoded":false
     }
     ```

+=== "Types"

+    ```typescript
+    --8<-- "docs/snippets/idempotency/types.ts::13"
+    ```

 ### Lambda timeouts

 ???+ note
-    This is automatically done when you decorate your Lambda handler with [@idempotent decorator](#idempotent-decorator).
+    This is automatically done when you wrap your Lambda handler with the [makeIdempotent](#makeIdempotent-function-wrapper) function wrapper, or use the [`makeHandlerIdempotent`](#makeHandlerIdempotent-middy-middleware) Middy middleware.

-To prevent against extended failed retries when a [Lambda function times out](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/), Powertools for AWS Lambda (Python) calculates and includes the remaining invocation available time as part of the idempotency record.
+To prevent against extended failed retries when a [Lambda function times out](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/), Powertools for AWS calculates and includes the remaining invocation available time as part of the idempotency record.

 ???+ example
     If a second invocation happens **after** this timestamp, and the record is marked as `INPROGRESS`, we will execute the invocation again as if it was in the `EXPIRED` state (e.g, `expire_seconds` field elapsed).